chrisdo023/My-Green-Box/README.md

     <img src="https://img.shields.io/github/commit-activity/m/chrisdo023/My-IKEA-Greenhouse-Cabinet">
 </p>

-For any IKEA greenhouse cabinet enthusiasts, we know maintaining a healthy environment is important for our plants.
+For any IKEA greenhouse cabinet enthusiasts, we know maintaining a healthy environment for our plants is important.

-With a simple web application built, using a Raspberry Pi and a DHT22 sensor, users are now able to view the temperature and humidity inside their cabinet anywhere from the comfort of their home via computer or mobile phone.
+With a comprehensive web application built, using a Raspberry Pi and a DHT22 sensor, users are now able to view the temperature and humidity inside their cabinet anywhere from the comfort of their home via computer or mobile phone.

 ## Table of Contents
 --------------------